Vikram1511/yoga-animation/Readme.md

  - Clone the repository
  - set blender as an environmental variable
  - Use makehuman to create a human model and export it as a mhx2 model
- - since installed blender location differ in windows and linux, therefor location of blender should be modified in **run_render.sh** and **run_render_All.sh**
  - to generate bvh files for kinect joints data files
     - bash script **myCSVgenerator.sh** do that job and it takes one command line argument as location of kinect output files
-    - `$ bash myCSVgenerator.sh {input folder location where kinect output file exist}`, it will convert rawCSV files to processed CSV       files which will be generated in **csv_to_bvh/processedCSV** folder
+    - `$ bash myCSVgenerator.sh {input folder location where kinect output file exist}`, it will convert kinect raw output csv files to processed CSV files which will be generated in **csv_to_bvh/processedCSV** folder

-    - `$ bash myBVHgenerator.sh` to convert processed joints output to bvh files which will be generated in **bvhFiles** folder
+    - `$ bash myBVHgenerator.sh` to convert all processed joints output to bvh files which will be generated in **bvhFiles** folder

     - alternatively both the processess mentioned above can be done with single line of code `$ bash toBVH.sh {command line input -         folder where kinect output file exist}`

-**How to Generate Animation**
-- Code can be used for generating animation video and also tracking coordinates of each vertices of makehuman mhx2 model in image space and also in 3D space of blender(camera location as reference point same as in kinect IR depth sensor locate space coordinates)
+## command line arguments
 - our animation code takes these command line arguments
 <table style="border-collapse: collapse;">
     <tr>